WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Introduction

-Model fingerprinting techniques differ depending on the party embedding the fingerprint: the model inventor or the distributor.
-Inventor-oriented methods~\citep{yu2020responsible, yu2021artificial}, require application at the training outset, rendering them incompatible with existing distributor repository models.
-This constraint necessitates model inventors to balance generation quality and fingerprint embedding.
-Distributor-oriented methods~\citep{kim2020decentralized,nie2023attributing}, induce perturbations in the model weights or estimated latent space to achieve fingerprinting.
-However, within the scope of T2I generative models, estimating learned latent representations becomes particularly challenging due to the expansive space of conditioning text inputs.

-In our pursuit of effective model fingerprinting, we put forth a novel distributor-oriented approach, termed as \textbf{WOUAF}: \textbf{W}eight m\textbf{O}dulation for \textbf{U}ser \textbf{A}ttribution and \textbf{F}ingerprinting.
+\textit{Is it feasible to achieve user attribution without an independent fingerprinting module?} In response, we propose a distributor-oriented methodology named \textbf{WOUAF}, standing for \textbf{W}eight m\textbf{O}dulation for \textbf{U}ser \textbf{A}ttribution and \textbf{F}ingerprinting.
 In practical terms, when a model inventor open-sources their work to a model distributor such as Huggingface, the distributor could utilize our proposed method to create a generic version.
 Upon receiving a download request from an end-user, the distributor can adjust the model weights using our technique and deploy a fingerprinted version to the user, simultaneously registering the user's fingerprint into their database.
 In the event of a model's malicious exploitation, the distributor can decode the fingerprint from the misused image and cross-reference it with their database to identify the responsible user.
-Consequently, this provides the distributor with an actionable method to counteract malicious uses of the model ( Fig.~\ref{fig:fig1} depicts a comprehensive framework of our methodology.)
+Consequently, this provides the distributor with an actionable method to counteract malicious uses of the model (see \cref{fig:fig1} for a comprehensive framework of our methodology).

-Our methodology seamlessly integrates fine-tuning into T2I tasks, leveraging the SD framework.
-Aligning with previous research, our primary objective is to ensure high attribution accuracy while minimizing degradation in output quality.
-To achieve this, we employ a mapping network to encode user-specific fingerprints into a discernible fingerprint representation.
-This is followed by applying a weight modulation method using fingerprint representation.
-Simultaneously, during the fine-tuning process of the decoder, we train a fingerprint decoder capable of mapping images back to their corresponding user-specific fingerprints (Refer to Sec.~\ref{sec:method} for details) .

-To validate our approach, we focus on Stable Diffusion model~\citep{Rombach_2022_CVPR}, a benchmark within the open-source T2I models.
-Given that our method necessitates no structural modifications, end-users cannot disable our method.
-Our evaluation process is four-pronged.
-Initially, we gauge attribution accuracy and quality, where our method demonstrates near-perfect attribution accuracy while incurring minimal quality degradation.
-Subsequently, we probe the trade-off between fingerprint length and attribution accuracy.
-Our method's secrecy is also scrutinized under two separate scenarios: 1) when a malicious user endeavors to detect the existence of a fingerprint and 2) when a malicious user has a comprehensive understanding of our approach.
-Finally, we assess the robustness of our method in the face of various image post-processing manipulations that end-users can perform.